timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 {{RFC 7050}} SHOULD be support by nodes to perform local IPv6 address synthesis when in IPv6-only environments.

-For a dual-stack node with addresses and routes configured for both IPv4 and IPv6, any IPv4-mapped IPv6 addresses encountered within the response of a DNS request nodes with the AAAA record MUST be discarded and returned as NXDOMAIN or the "ANY" record MUST be discarded.
+For a dual-stack node with addresses and routes configured for both IPv4 and IPv6, any IPv4-mapped IPv6 addresses encountered within the response of a DNS request nodes with the AAAA record MUST be discarded and returned as NXDOMAIN or the "ANY" record MUST be discarded.:W

 A IPv6-only node MUST NOT discard it if it's the only address within the response otherwise (when also a non IPv4-mapped IPv6-address is returned) the